 The National State Attorneys General Program is a valuable resource on the subject of AGs' role in protecting consumers.
 The Program, in conjunction with individual offices of attorneys general and the State Center, has held a number of regional consumer protection meetings at a number of AG offices around the country.
 These meetings bring together attorneys general and their consumer protection staffs from various states in order to share strategies and work together to establish best practices in their efforts.

-This newsletter is the tenth of a monthly circulation that describes consumer protection activity announced by state attorneys general.
+This newsletter is the eleventh of a monthly circulation that describes consumer protection activity announced by state attorneys general.
 This information was gathered solely from attorney general press releases.
 It makes no effort to prioritize or analyze the impact of any of these cases and initiatives.

 The press releases are organized by state and multistate activity.
 In addition, certain Medicaid fraud cases that touch on consumer protection and advocacy initiatives have been included.